lcphill/Parking-docs/Networking-Terms-Glossary.md

          - Actual hosts/nodes/devices are then assigned numbers exclusively between the network and broadcast addresses.
    - subnet:
       - Subnetting divides a network into several contiguous network groups, and each group is known as a subnet.
-      - A subnet mask is used to determine which portion is network and which portion is host-space, given a full IP-ADDR.
+      - A subnet-mask is used to determine which portion is network and which portion is host-space, given a full IP-ADDR.
-      - Set bits (i.e., '1') in the subnet mask denote the network-space portion.
+      - Set bits (i.e., '1') in the subnet-mask denote the network-space portion.
+      - A subnet is assigned a non-overlapping IP range (public/private NAT'ing notwithstanding)
+      - A router connects multiple subnets, forwarding [inbound] packets to the assigned subnet whose address range includes the destination address.
    - network address:
       - AKA 'network-ID'
       - Reserved as all 0's of the host-space portion
    - broadcast address:
       - Every network has one-and-only-one/unique broadcast address
-      - Routers use the broadcast address to send data to a host device connected to the network (TBD: one host? all hosts?)
+      - Routers use the broadcast address to send data to a host device connected to the network
-      - There is only one source when broadcasting (presume that is the router's address?)
-TBD
+      - There is only one source when broadcasting (presume that is the router's address)
       - A broadcast address is formulated by setting all bits (i.e., 1's) in the host-space portion
          - I.e., reserved as all 1's of the host-space portion
-   - Exemplary: Using IP address 192.168.2.4 and subnet mask of 255.255.255.240 ('er, /28-network or, conversely, /4-host)
+   - Exemplary: Using IP address 192.168.2.4 and subnet-mask of 255.255.255.240 ('er, /28-network or, conversely, /4-host)
       - Written as: 192.168.2.4/28
       - IP-Address = 192.168.2.4 =      1100 0000 1010 1000 0000 0010 0000 0100
       - Subnet mask = 255.255.255.240 = 1111 1111 1111 1111 1111 1111 1111 0000
       - We can connect 14 devices (192.168.2.1 - 192.168.2.14) (bits 0001 through 1110, inclusive)
       - The broadcast IP address is 192.168.2.15  (all 1's for the last four bits)
       - Conversely, the network address is 192.168.2.0 (all 0's for the last four bits)
+   - Wildcard masks differ from subnet masks in that the bits are inverted.
+      - subnet 255.255.255.0 is equivalent to /24, while wildcard 0.0.0.15 is equivalent to /28
 - IP Peering versus IP Transit ... and L3-edge
    - IP peering is a mutual exchange of data between two ISPs such that the data volume exchanged is ~equal.
 The arrangement is settlement-free, meaning the respective ISPs do not charge each other.
    - IP transit, on the other hand, is defined such that one entity pays another to transit the upstream network.
    - In either case, mechanically, there is a designated IP Peering Leaf to connect to an edge router(s).
       - Apparently an edge router is a separate physical device/switch.